 The Happy Runner by Megan and David Roche

-The Happy Runner applies to all runners, but it’s strength is in long distances and trail running.
+The Happy Runner applies to all runners, but its strength is in long distances and trail running.
 The Roches provide insight on topics such as the diminishing returns of vertical training, optimizing velocity at lactate threshold, and downhill training.
 For anyone coaching athletes who dabble in trail running or ultra distances, this book is a must-read.

 The Science of Running by Steve Magness